A clinical trial to assess a potential treatment option for multiple myeloma

 Arm B will take the comparator medicine as oral capsules every day and will have 1 visit every 1 or 2 weeks for 3 months, followed by 1 visit every 4 weeks.

-Arm C will receive the investigational medicine at hospital as an injection under the skin and have visits fortnightly for 13-18 months (depending on how their disease responds to the study treatment), then every 4 weeks.
-Overnight hospitalization is required for the first 2 injections.
+Arm C will receive the investigational medicine at hospital as an injection under the skin and have visits fortnightly for 7-18 months (depending on how their disease responds to the study treatment), then every 4 weeks.
+Overnight hospitalization is required for the first injection and possibly the second.

-After a final visit about a month after your last dose, you will have phone calls every 3 months or clinic visits every month until disease progression, to check on your health.
+After a final visit about a month after your last dose (or last monthly visit), you will have phone calls every 3 months or clinic visits every month until disease progression, to check on your health.
 More follow-up visits may be required, depending on your disease.

 Length of study treatment